Important news: ++ Wanted: MS Word (Mac OS) developer ++

 Look at the feedback that we received during the past years, it’s highly positive.
 You will notice that the feedback is not the typically “yeah, great software, thx”.
 Instead, most of our users are really blown away by how Docear helps them with their literature management.
 Feel free to read more testimonials, and after you have used Docear for a while, write your own testimonial (and yes, we also publish critical opinions).

 The screenshot shows PDFs and annotations being sorted into the research categories a user created.
 In addition, bibliographic data for the selected annotation is displayed.
 The next screenshot shows the draft of a new paper including some examples for LaTeX formulas, notes, formatted text, etc. Docear’s menu is hidden to maximize the space for your work.

 We wrote a comprehensive Blog post that compared Docear with Mendeley and Zotero and that should help you to decide which reference manager is best for you.
 The essence is summarized in the following tables.
 If you are interested in more details, read the full article.

 The people behind Docear

 We – the Docear team – are a group of students, doctoral candidates, postdocs, and professors around the globe (mostly from OvGU in Magdeburg, Germany and UC Berkeley in the USA).
-We are working on Docear since several years, and are closely cooperating with other open source projects such as Freeplane and JabRef.
+We have been developing Docear for several years, and are closely cooperating with other open source projects such as Freeplane and JabRef.
 If you want to join, you are sincerely welcome.
 Read more…